-Small businesses must navigate a cyber-security landscape that is disproportionately difficult and constantly changing.
-Due to shifts in work and the professionalization of threat actors, cyber risk is rising quickly, particularly for small businesses.
+Small businesses must navigate a cybersecurity landscape that is disproportionately difficult and constantly changing.
+Due to shifts like work and the professionalization of threat actors, cyber risk is rising quickly, particularly for small businesses.
 Therefore, the question of whether small business owners need cyber insurance still stands.

 Yes, as a business owner, it’s important to get cyber insurance for your small business in today’s digital environment.
 It might not have been the first thing that sprang to mind while determining the best way to safeguard your company.
 However, the necessity of this cover is now more important than ever due to the growing reliance on digital infrastructure for corporate operations.
 In this article, let’s examine how cyber insurance works and how it might benefit your small business when you become the target of a cyber-attack.